h594754/expass1/dat250-expass5.md

 ### Example given
 NOTE: That the tutorial has mapReduce which is deprecated, so I did it with a aggregation pipeline instead.

+# Issues
+Did the first on the local db, ran into trouble in experiment 2, and now I know that I should not use the local db.